What is DECOVID?

 The DECOVID team recognise that some health data is very sensitive and that difficult questions may be asked of the data.
-These might include sensitive diagnoses (for example, whether patients with a certain type of illness have worse outcomes during the pandemic) or about certain characteristics which might be important (for example, do people of different ethnicities have a greater susceptibility to COVID-19).
-Also, some diseases are very rare and by studying the impact of COVID on rare diseases, this might increase the potential for a patient to be identified.
-To understand and consider these ethical challenges in DECOVID processes , DECOVID discusses each data request with public and patient members of DECOVID (our Data Trust Committee) and also has experts in information governance and ethics advising us.
-Our work is transparent and we will publish lay summaries of both the requests for data access and the outputs of those data requests (what was learned) on our website for public viewing.
+To understand and consider these ethical challenges in DECOVID processes, DECOVID discussed each data request with public and patient members of DECOVID (our Data Trust Committee) and also experts in information governance and ethics.
+Our work is transparent and we have published lay summaries of both the requests for data access and (once available) the outputs of those data requests (what was learned) on our website for public viewing.
 Our protocol explains how data requests are considered and the role of the Data Trust Committee and is available for public review.

 How will the data be governed, and how does this relate to ethical and legal frameworks for using patient data?

 How have patients been involved in the development of DECOVID?